junxit/us-congress-bills-117/bill.md

       - **(i)** in subparagraph (A), by striking “and” at the end;
       - **(ii)** in subparagraph (B)—
         - **(I)** by striking “the presiding” and inserting “(i) in the case of a referral to a presiding officer described in subparagraph (A) or (B) of section 3801(a)(7), the presiding”;
-        - **(II)** in clause (i), as so designated, by adding “or” at the end; and
+        - **(II)** in clause (i), as so designated, by striking the period at the end and inserting “; or”adding “or” at the end; and
         - **(III)** by adding at the end the following:
           > - **(ii)** in the case of a referral to a presiding officer described in subparagraph (C) of section 3801(a)(7)—
           >   - **(I)** the reviewing official shall submit a copy of the notice required by under paragraph (1) and of the response of the person receiving such notice requesting a hearing—
           >     - **(aa)** to the board of contract appeals that has jurisdiction over matters arising from the agency of the reviewing official pursuant to section 7105(e)(1) of title 41; or
           >     - **(bb)** if the Chair of the board of contract appeals declines to accept the referral, to any other board of contract appeals; and
-          >   - **(II)** the reviewing official shall simultaneously mail, by registered or certified mail, or shall deliver, notice to the person alleged to be liable under section 3802 that the referral has been made to an agency board of contract appeals with an explanation as to where the person may obtain the relevant rules of procedure promulgated by the board.
+          >   - **(II)** the reviewing official shall simultaneously mail, by registered or certified mail, or shall deliver, notice to the person alleged to be liable under section 3802 that the referral has been made to an agency board of contract appeals with an explanation as to where the person may obtain the relevant rules of procedure promulgated by the board.; and

       - **(iii)** by adding at the end the following:
         > - **(C)** in the case of a hearing conducted by a presiding officer described in subparagraph (C) of section 3801(a)(7)—